jingl8/jingl8.github.io/_pages/cv.md

 * Are we bootstrapping the right thing: a new approach to quantify uncertainty of ATT estimates (working paper)
 * Context matters: re-assessing the skill endowment model prediction of globalization attitudes (work in progress)
 * Estimating the econmic impact of Hong Kong's sovereignty return to China: an empirical comparison of the synthetic control method and interrupted time series design (work in progress)
-* A dynamic model of partisan polarization in the digital media environment
+* A dynamic model of partisan polarization in the digital media environment (work in progress)

 Work experience
 ======